-Thai chicken glass noodle salad, or Yum Woon Sen, is a delicious recipe made with thin glass noodles, fresh vegetables, herbs, lime juice, fish sauce, ground pork, and poached chicken.
-Not only is this recipe easy to make, but it is also light and healthy, making it one of the best Thai summer salads out there.
+Thai glass noodles salad with chicken (Yum Woon Sen) is a delicious recipe made with thin glass noodles, fresh vegetables, herbs, lime juice, fish sauce, ground pork, and poached chicken.
+Not only is this recipe easy to make, but it is also light and healthy, making it one of the best Thai summer salads.

-Glass noodles are a thin clear noodle made from the starchy parts of ingredients (tapioca, potatoes, mung bean) and mixed with water to form the translucent look of the noodles.
-Glass noodles usually come in a dried packet and the noodles are dried and hard and needs soaking in warm water to loosen up the small strands before cooking.
+Glass noodles are thin clear noodles made from the starchy parts of ingredients (tapioca, potatoes, mung bean) and mixed with water to form the translucent look of the noodles.
+Glass noodles usually come in a dried packet.
+The noodles are dried and hard and need soaking in warm water to loosen up the small strands before cooking.

-Here is some really good news for my gluten-sensitive readers: glass noodles are gluten-free!
-The noodles are also sugar-free and fat-free, making them one of the healthier noodles for use in many recipes.
+Good news for my gluten-sensitive readers.
+Glass noodles are gluten-free!
+The noodles are also sugar- and fat-free, making them one of the healthier ones for many recipes.

 This Thai noodle salad is called Yum Woon Sen in Thai.
-The Thai word for “glass noodle” is “Woon Sen,” while “Yum” means “mixed together” (the ingredients), like in a salad.
-The very thin noodles make this recipe a light but refreshing salad.
+The Thai word for “glass noodle” is “Woon Sen,” while “Yum” means “mixed” (the ingredients), like in a salad.
+The thin noodles make this recipe a light but refreshing salad.

 Where can I find Thai glass noodles?

-These thin rice noodles have many names, and those names are bean thread noodles, cellophane noodles, and clear noodles.
-You can find them easily in Asian Markets as well as in many American grocery stores in the Asian/International section.
+These thin rice noodles have many names: bean thread noodles, cellophane noodles, and clear noodles.
+You can find them easily in Asian Markets and many American grocery stores in the Asian/International section.
 You can read more about the different types of Thai rice noodles here.
-LINK

-Yum Woon Sen is so easy to make–you can whip it up in 40 minutes or less.
-Trust me, you will want to have this recipe on your summer recipe rotations!
+Yum Woon Sen is so easy to make--you can whip it up in 30 minutes or less.
+Trust me.
+You will want to have this recipe on your summer recipe rotations!

 Soak the glass noodles in warm water for 15-20 minutes until soft.
-After the noodles are soft, drain the water and then pour the chicken stock over the soft noodles for 2-4 minutes.
-Drain the soft noodles with a strainer, (you can save the stock for cooking if prefer).
+After the noodles are soft, drain the water and pour the chicken stock over the soft noodles for 2-4 minutes.
+Drain the soft noodles with a strainer (you can save the stock for cooking if preferred).
 Rinse the glass noodles with cold water, then add the noodles to a large bowl for mixing later.

-In a skillet, cook the ground pork in oil over medium-high seat until the meat is golden brown10-12 minutes.
-If it gets too dry add 2-3 Tbsp water to the skillet and stir.
-Turn the heat off and set aside to cool.
+In a skillet, cook the ground pork in oil over a medium-high seat until the meat is golden brown, 10-12 minutes.
+If it gets too dry, add 2-3 tablespoon water to the skillet and stir.
+Turn the heat off and set it aside to cool.

 Soak the dried shrimp in warm water for 5 minutes, drain and pat dry with a paper towel.
 Set aside.
-Chop all the vegetables then add all the ingredients to the bowl with glass noodles in it.
+Chop all the vegetables and add all the ingredients to the bowl with glass noodles.
 Add lime juice, fish sauce, and chili flakes and mix well.
 Add more lime juice or fish sauce as desired.
 That’s it!
 Enjoy!